jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 .. code-block:: shell

-  TypeError: unsupported operand type(s) for +: 'NoneType' and 'int'
+  TypeError: unsupported operand type(s) for +: 'NoneType' and 'bool'

 I cannot do arithmetic_ with :ref:`None`